 The award is presented to a junior member who shows early interest in participating in ASGS activities.
 The purpose is to stimulate and encourage active and continued participation in the field of Scientific Glassblowing by outstanding Junior Members.
 The Award recipient will receive an Award Certificate Plaque at the Awards Banquet and an expense paid trip to the ASGS annual Symposium.

-If you would like to nominate someone for any of the above awards please login to view the nominations link for furter information and download the nomination form.
+If you would like to nominate someone for any of the above awards please login and go to the Member Downloads Link to view and/or download the Awards Nomination Form.
+Please ensure that a biographical sketch, education, accomplishments, etc. are included on the form. (see award form)

 Art Dolenga Award